Bontle Modiselle: Early life

-Bontle Jade-Lee Modiselle was born to Percy and Grace Modiselle,on 7 October 1990, in Soweto, Johannesburg, and was mainly raised in the north-eastern region of Johannesburg.
+Bontle Jade-Lee Modiselle was born to Percy and Grace Modiselle, on 7 October 1990, in Soweto, Johannesburg, and was mainly raised in the north-eastern region of Johannesburg.
 She is of Bantu-speaking ethnic group Tswana.
 Modiselle has two sisters: model Refilwe Modiselle and television personality Candice Modiselle, both of whom are also in the entertainment industry.
 Modiselle's father who was a model, died by committing suicide.
 Modiselle blamed herself for his death as she dreamt of the action before it occurred.
 She told both her parents after experiencing the nightmare, but it turned out to be true which heavily affected her.
 Modiselle attended the University of Johannesburg where she obtained a Bachelor of Arts Degree in Corporate Communications.

 Dance, film and television

 In 2007, Modiselle began her dancing career by attending dancing activities, including dance classes led by choreographers.
 She made her debut appearance in the entertainment industry as a music video model and an occasional dancer.
 Modiselle appeared on numerous videos from notable artists including DJ Tira, Rouge and Major League DJz.
 The dancing scene introduced her to the acting industry, as she made her film debut on the dance-drama film Hear Me Move (2014), playing "Khanyi".
 Modiselle then starred on the inaugural season at SABC 3 drama series Thula's Vine, where she played " Lindi".
 She also starred on Mzansi Magic Lokshin Bioskop shot-film Lokshin FM, playing "Meme".

 On 6 February 2016, Modiselle made her debut television appearance as the host of SABC 2 reality competition series franchise Showville, as a co-host alongside actor Rob van Vuuren.
 In the following month, she presented an award at the 2016 South African Film and Television Awards along with her sisters.
 In June 2017, Modiselle was announced as the new presenter of e.tv music show Club 808, joining Lawrence Maleka in replacing Boity Thulo.
 The show made its final episode on 30 March 2018.
 Modiselle continued her hosting duties on the SABC 1 rap-battle competition series One Mic second season which premiered on 7 February 2019.

 Prior to venturing into dancing, Modiselle took part as a choreographer for several events and shows.
 She was the main choreographer for the African franchise of the MTV musical competition series Lip Sync Battle which began in 2016.
 She was also one of the choreographers at the MTV Africa Music Awards 2016.
 On 17–18 June 2019, Modiselle was the head choreographer for the Castle Lite Unlocks edition event headlined by Meek Mill.
 As a dancer, she was featured in various events including sport events Basketball National League (under a group called Set If Off) and The MultiChoice Diski Challenge.

-In July 31, Modiselle co-hosted the 27th ceremony of the South African Music Awards alongside Lawrence Maleka.
+On 31 July, Modiselle co-hosted the 27th ceremony of the South African Music Awards alongside Lawrence Maleka.
 In November 5, she landed the role of hosting Telkom Monate Vibes musical show which airs on SABC 1.